The Rover (2014 film): Casting

 It is the second collaboration between David Michôd and Guy Pearce after Animal Kingdom; Michôd wrote the character of Eric for Pearce.
 In May 2012, it was announced that Pearce would appear as Eric in the film.
-Initially Joel Edgerton, who co-wrote the story of the film with Michôd tried for the role of Eric but it did not work out, according to Edgerton "David [Michôd] and I even at one point were like, because I said to David, “Should I be in this movie?
-I don’t know that I’m right for it.”
-And he’s like, “I don’t know if you’re right for it either.”
+Initially, Joel Edgerton, who co-wrote the story of the film with Michôd, tried for the role of Eric but it did not work out, according to Edgerton: "David [Michôd] and I even at one point were like, because I said to David, 'Should I be in this movie?
+I don’t know that I’m right for it.'
+And he’s like, 'I don’t know if you’re right for it either.'
 Because it wasn’t just some complicated character, Guy [Pearce]’s character.
 We even decided to go out one day to shoot a scene together just to work it out for ourselves.
 It was pretty clear after doing it I’m not the right guy for this movie."

 Pattinson won the role of Reynolds after audition, over other actors.
 Michôd commented on the casting of Pattinson that, "(he is) really smart, and not the sort of pretty boy I was expecting.
 As soon as it was time to start testing… he was my first choice, by a long way."
-Pattinson in an interview described the film that, "It's very existential.
+Pattinson in an interview described the film: "It's very existential.
 It's really interesting.
 I couldn't really explain to you what it's about but it's sort of about how much pain can the world take and how much disgust and cruelty before love dies.
 I think that's kind of what it's about."
 Michôd used amateur actors from the Australian outback in the film.
-Talking about that he said, "You can't meet these people and not think, Oh, there's got be a way of getting you in this movie.'"
+He said, "You can't meet these people and not think, 'Oh, there's got be a way of getting you in this movie.'"